 3. Slide an old case over a ceiling fan’s blade then pull the fabric back, keeping all the dust and dirt contained.

-5. Leave your leftovers in a ziplock over night and are afraid to open up the container to clean it?
+5. Left your leftovers in a ziplock overnight and are afraid to open up the container to clean it?
 Stuff a balled-up piece of newspaper into a plastic container and let it sit overnight.
 By morning the paper will have absorbed the offending smell.

 6. Soak toothbrushes in peroxide to keep them clean, especially during cold and flu season.
 Here.